Gardener Soul

 Can you cut Wisteria all the way back?

 Cutting the Wisteria plant all the way back is not a good idea for timing.
 If you want to get rid of the plant completely, you have to pull back the roots, or the plant will grow back.
-However, if you want to shape the plant, you better trim it regularly with a plan in mind.
+However, if you want to shape the plant, you’d better trim it regularly with a plan in mind.

 When should I prune Wisteria?

 The ideal pruning plan is double pruning, which involves pruning the plant two times a year.
 The best time to prune a Wisteria plant is in the summer and winter seasons.
-It helps you maintain the shape and encourage controlled growth with higher blooms.
+It helps you maintain the shape and encourages controlled growth with higher blooms.

 Can you prune Wisteria too hard?